ChenglongMa/SkinToneClassifier/README.md

   --min_size WIDTH [HEIGHT ...]
                         CONFIG: minimum possible face size.
 Faces smaller than that are ignored, defaults to "90 90".
   --threshold THRESHOLD
                         CONFIG: what percentage of the skin area is required to identify the face, defaults to 0.3.
+  -v, --version         Show the version number and exit.
 ```

 ### Use Cases